Four Things to Consider Before Buying a Golf Simulator

 Our Introduction to Golf Simulators

 My husband, Dwayne, started playing golf when he was eleven.
-He first played at a summer camp and went on to compete on a team in high school.
-He still plays today.
+He first played at a summer camp and he still continues to play today.

 Unfortunately, I didn’t have the best experience when I started out.

 My first time golfing was with Dwayne on a golf course in Florida.
 The course wasn’t busy.
 When we finished, the club’s superintendent made a point of coming over to say, “Boy, that took a long time.”
 It made me uncomfortable.
 There wasn’t anyone behind us.
 Why did he have to say anything?

 I didn’t play for a couple of years after that.
 One day, we ended up in Dick’s Sporting Goods, and they had an indoor golf simulator demo unit on display.
 I said to my husband, “I wonder how much these are?”

 Because I had that experience in Florida, I knew I would be more comfortable learning on a simulator.
 I could go at my own pace on the simulator and then I could confidently play on a course.

 We went on eBay and bought a golf simulator for $5,000.
 Obviously, it wasn’t a high-end model, and we had no idea you needed 9-10 foot ceilings.
 Back then we didn’t have that kind of space, so we rented a unit in an industrial park just so we could put the simulator somewhere.
 That’s when I really started playing golf.

 Entrepreneurial Inspiration Strikes

 We had a lot of fun on that simulator.
 After a while, we realized there was a market of people out there who were beginners or wanted to improve their game.
 Why not start a business selling indoor sports simulators to them?

 We started in the same location that we played in with our original simulator.
 After purchasing our first two demo units, we had a contractor come in and build demo booths.
 It was the perfect space for what we needed at the time.